e-runyon/docs/content/javascript/concepts/errors/errors.md

 ## URIError

 A `URIError` comes from passing illegal parameters to the `encodeURI` or `decodeURI` global functions.
-These include character sequences which have no conversion to any Unicode characters, also known as lone surrogates, and poorly formed sequences that do not adhere to the Unicode standard formatting.
+These include character sequences that have no conversion to any Unicode characters, also known as lone surrogates and poorly formed sequences that do not adhere to the Unicode standard formatting.

 ```js
 const message = "H%C3%A911%C3%B6%20W%C3%B4R1%C3%9"; // A zero was deleted at the end of the string
 console.log(decodeURI(message));
 ```

 The message cannot be decoded because JavaScript does not have the information necessary to recompile the whole sequence of characters into its original form.
 Incomplete or fragmented sequences will result in a `URIError`.
-During these instances, evaluate the parameters being passed to the encoding or decoding functions for descrepencies.
+During these instances, evaluate the parameters being passed to the encoding or decoding functions for discrepancies.

 ## AggregateError